Slow and stead wins the race.

 But we realized we spent way too much of our time on our internship program and not enough time on our businesses, and have not hired as many interns in recent years.
 The interns we have hired all play an indelible role in Veloz history, not to mention in my own odyssey as a leader.

-Jordan French is the Founder and Executive Editor of Grit Daily.
+Jordan French is the Founder and Executive Editor of Grit Daily Group, encompassing Financial Tech Times, Smartech Daily, Transit Tomorrow, BlockTelegraph, Meditech Today, and flagship outlet, Grit Daily.
 The champion of live journalism, Grit Daily's team hails from ABC, CBS, CNN, Entrepreneur, Fast Company, Forbes, Fox, PopSugar, SF Chronicle, VentureBeat, Verge, Vice, and Vox.
-An award-winning journalist, he is on the editorial staff at TheStreet.com and a Fast 50 and Inc. 500-ranked entrepreneur with one sale.
+An award-winning journalist, he was on the editorial staff at TheStreet.com and a Fast 50 and Inc. 500-ranked entrepreneur with one sale.
 Formerly an engineer and intellectual-property attorney, his third company, BeeHex, rose to fame for its "3D printed pizza for astronauts" and is now a military contractor.
+A prolific investor, he's invested in 50+ early stage startups with 10+ exits through 2023.